CETG Programme for 2021

 houses on a regular basis.
 All three groups produce some incredible work

 but operate in very different ways.
-Each group will show work carried out
+Each group showed work carried out

-by members and talk about what they gain from these meetings.
+by members and talked about what they gain from these meetings.

 Monday 8th February